 - Eat probiotic-rich foods like low-sugar greek yogurt, kefir, sauerkraut, pickles, kimchi, tempeh, miso, and kombucha.

-- Wear cotton underwear and change out of wet clothes as soon as possible.
+- Change out of wet clothes as soon as possible.

 - Avoid wearing tight clothing.